Vanishing theorems for linearly obstructed divisors: Vanishing theorems for effective only linearly obstructed divisors

+The divisor $F(0,0)$ is obtained from the divisor $D'_{(r)}$ as the kernel of an exact sequence of type \eqref{seq A}, precisely sequence \eqref{seq Ar}.
+For $1\le \rho\le n-2$ (resp. $\rho=n-1$) each divisor $F(\rho,j)$ is obtained from the previous one as kernel of a sequence of type \eqref{seq B} (resp. \eqref{seq C}), cfr.
+Section \ref{sequences}.
+Notice that the last divisor obtained is $F(r,s_r)=D_{(r)}$.

-We claim that, for all pair $(\rho,j)$ such that $I(\rho)_j\in \mathcal{I}(\rho)_1^>$, the corresponding exact sequence restricts, on the first factor of $E_{I(\rho)_j}$, to $-\Cr_\rho(h)$, that has vanishing cohomologies by Theorem \ref{vanishing cremona}.
-Hence, by Kunneth formula, we conclude that the restriction itself has null cohomologies.
+We claim that, for all pairs $(\rho,j)$ such that $I(\rho)_j\in \mathcal{I}(\rho)_1^>$, if $\rho\le n-2$ (resp. $\rho=n-1$), the first factor of the restriction (resp. the restriction) of $F(\rho,j-1)$ to $E_{I(\rho)_j}$ in the sequence of type \eqref{seq B} (resp. \eqref{seq C}) is $-\Cr_\rho(h)$.
+Cfr. \eqref{cremona} for a definition of the divisor class $\Cr_\rho(h)$.
+The latter has vanishing cohomologies by Theorem \ref{vanishing cremona}.
+Hence, by the Kunneth formula, we conclude that the restriction itself has vanishing cohomologies.